Accessing The Exceptional Support Under the NDIS, See Here!

 Take into account informal supports: The NDIS considers the support participants receive from family, friends, and community networks.

-Do these Supports have different types?
+Do these supports have different types?

 Well, yes they do.
 The NDIS funds a wide range of supports, which can be grouped into three main categories: